The new data performance standard in GRESB

 Real estate portfolios are in an ever-changing state.
 Buildings are being bought, sold, leased and retrofitted on a regular basis.
 This leads to a conflict between accuracy and scale; the larger the portfolio, the harder it is to maintain accuracy.
 And since energy costs often account for 40% of the total operational cost of a building, this abstractness becomes especially pressing when it comes to utility data performance.

 From 2020, asset-level data reporting is mandatory in GRESB reporting, and with that comes enhanced quality controls at the asset-level.
-The reason behind this is to ensure higher data quality in the benchmark, and provide capital markets with more accurate ESG performance metrics.
+The reason behind this is to ensure higher data quality in the sustainability benchmark, and provide capital markets with more accurate ESG performance metrics.
 In 2020, GRESB also implemented a new reporting structure that places a higher weighting on the performance component towards the overall score.
 That’s why the specifics around data quality matter – more than ever before.
 But, defining quality isn’t an easy task.

 A new performance data standard